Work-Study Dates & Policies

 SPRING: January 1–May 31

-Students may be hired for the academic year (August 16–May 31) if the student was awarded Work-Study for both fall and spring.
+Students may be hired for the award year (June 1–May 31) or the academic year (August 16-May 31) if the student was awarded Work-Study for the included semesters.

 Work-Study students are employed on campus in a variety of positions.
 These include but are not limited to clerical assistants, data entry operators, photographers, artists and laboratory research assistants.
 Work-Study students must have the same qualifications as non-Work-Study individuals applying for the same jobs.
 Students employed in academic and non-academic positions have specific classifications, job codes, and pay ranges which can be found on the University’s Student Employee Compensation site.